 Ideally, I would like to have a morning class for beginners/first timers and an afternoon class for intermediate/advanced practioners.
 This should make everybody happy - including me.

 On top of all the theoreticals and foundational elements, I had to inspire them to make them want to continue the practice even after leaving Dharamshala and back to their normal lives.
 At the risk of showing-off, I gave them my age and the unusual things I can do.
 I demonstrated a 2-knuckle one hand handstand underscoring strength and vitality.
 I stressed upon them that continued practice of yoga, pranayama and meditation, replaces medication, replaces visits to the doctor and replaces hospital bills.
 They won't get sick and they won't get old - my body was my own compelling example.

 I found it odd and interesting for a Filipino like me to go to India and teach yoga to Indian nationals.
 It felt like teaching an Italian how to cook pasta.
 But as a yoga teacher at Pema Thang Guest House where guests are mostly Indians, that's how it happened.

 I do hope that the yoga classes I conducted served as seed for their continuing practice.
 Health is wealth.
 With yoga, sickness is a thing of the past, ageing slows down to an turtle's pace and vitality is restored.
 As my yogini idol, Andrea Paige says, "the new paradigm is not about being healthy because you are not sick but being healthy because you have vitality and energy back into your life."

 YOGA by Gigit | Learn English | Travel like a Nomad | Donation Bank

 ps - If you want me to participate and write about your yoga studio or your yoga practice, email me.
 For my complete yoga profile, you can visit this page: YOGA by Gigit

-Next stop: In Search of Tibetan Yoga (Yantra Yoga)
+Next stop: In Search of a Tibetan Yantra Yoga Teacher

 Dharamshala (city), India